 any regular lump sums paid in the 12 months before the date of retirement / death which the employer determines there is a 'reasonable expectation' would again have been paid to the member are added back into the annual rate of A P P.

-This A P P figure is needed to calculate the amount of the enhancement to the benefits due under the L G P S. The Independent Registered Medical Practitioner must certify whether the member was working reduced contractual hours during the relevant 12 (weekly) or three (monthly) pay periods wholly or partly as a result of the condition that caused or contributed to the ill health retirement.
+This A P P figure is needed to calculate the amount of the enhancement to the benefits due under the L G P S. The Independent Registered Medical Practitioner must certify whether the member was working reduced contractual hours during the relevant 12 (weekly) or three (monthly) pay periods wholly or partly as a result of the condition that caused or contributed to the ill health retirement or death.
 If they were, the A P P figure must be calculated on the pay the member would have received during the relevant pay periods if they had not been working reduced contractual hours.

 12. Buying extra pension